IntersectMBO/plutus/plutus-metatheory/src/Algorithmic/ReductionEC.lagda.md

 postulate lemVE : ∀{A B} M (E : EC A B) → Value (E [ M ]ᴱ) → Value M

 {-
-This currently triggers and agda bug:
+This currently triggers an agda bug:
 Panic: Pattern match failure in do expression at src/full/Agda/TypeChecking/Rules/LHS/Unify.hs:1313:7-14 when checking that the pattern V-I⇒ b p q has type